quiqupltd/wheniwork/README.md

 | /2/timezones                          | List Timezones                              |    [ ]    |
 | /2/timezones/{id}                     | Get Timezone                                |    [ ]    |
 | /2/users/alerts                       | Get User Alerts                             |    [ ]    |

+/2/shifts/{id}/history is now supported in the OpenAPI 3.0.0 spec and available for use.